-Why does the retail price matter?
+Why the retail price matter

 Setting the retail price affects more than just your profit.
 It can also impact: